top of page

 Michele teaching me how to make a good espresso

 “You were a carpenter?”
-I ask, surprised.
+I ask, intrigued.

-1. Good coffee starts with good water:
+1. Quality coffee begins with quality water:

-5. Never trust the cookie:
+5. Beware of the complimentary cookie:

-“One of my pastries, of course!” laughs Michele, who in recent years has started producing small quantities of traditional Italian morning pastries for his regular customers, “pezzi dolci”, as they are known in Italian: cornetto (the Italian version of the French croissant), Sfoglia (a puff pastry) filled with apple jam and vanilla-infused cream, and a Tuscan specialty called Budino di Riso (a sweet rice pudding cooked in milk - excellent!).
-For now, I’m sticking with the traditional Italian pastries, he says.
-“You know, I named this coffee shop Capatosta after a well-known grape variety from the Marmara region of southern Tuscany.
-They use it to make a very good wine.
-But in the Neapolitan dialect, Capatosta means ‘a hard head’, and, well, that describes me perfectly!" he laughs.
+“One of my pastries, of course!” laughs Michele, who has recently begun crafting small batches of traditional Italian morning pastries for his loyal customers.
+Known as “pezzi dolci” in Italian, these treats include cornetto (the Italian equivalent of a French croissant), sfoglia (a puff pastry filled with apple jam and vanilla-infused cream), and the Tuscan specialty Budino di Riso (a delightful sweet rice pudding cooked in milk—absolutely delicious!).
+For now, I’m sticking to these classic Italian pastries, he shares.
+“I named my coffee shop Capatosta after a well-known grape variety from the Marmara region of southern Tuscany, which is used to produce excellent wine.
+Interestingly, in the Neapolitan dialect, Capatosta means ‘hard head,’ and I suppose that describes me perfectly!" he chuckles.

 bottom of page